-- if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Financials benchmark and other market data on a daily basis via Link's Passport website.
+- if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Financials benchmark and other market data daily.
 Extreme market movements may result in downgrade of an institution or removal from the Council's lending list.

 Sole reliance will not be placed on the use of this external service.
-In addition, this Council will also use market data and market information, as well as information on any external support for banks to help support its decision-making process.
+In addition, the Council will also use market data and market information, as well as information on any external support for banks to help support its decision-making process.

-Υ Pi1 Pi2 Р В 0 R G N/C 1 1.25 1.5 2 3 4 5 6 7 Up to 5yrs Up to 5yrs Up to 5yrs te to 2yrs Up to 1yr Up Colour (and long-Colour term rating where applicable) to 1yr Counte Limi erparty No Colour Time limit Banks yellow £20)m £10m 5yrs Banks purple £20)m £10m 2 yrs Banks orange £20)m £10m 1 yr Banks - part natio nalised blue £20)m £10m 1 yr Banks ar nd Building g Societies red £10)m £5m 6 mths Banks ar nd Building g Societies green £10)m £5m 100 days Banks Banks N No colour Not to be used - - ategory - where "No - Minimal balances Minimal balances 1 day nagemen Facility (U nent) UK UK sovereign rating Unlin nited £100m 6 months Local au [.] £150m) Local authorities (sector limit £150m) t n/a £10m £10m 5 yrs Housing associations (sector limit £25m) Col our bands £5m £5m As per colour band Fun d rating C Counte erparty Time Lin nit Limit Money N Market Fui nds CNAV 1 AAA £30)m liquid Money N Market Fui nds LVNAV 2 AAA £30m liquid Money N Market Fui nds VNAV 3 AAA £30)m liquid

-Ultra-Short Dated Bond Funds with a credit score of 1.25 Dark pink / AAA £30m liquid Ultra-Short Dated Bond Funds with a credit score of 1.50 Light pink / AAA £30m liquid
+Υ PI1 PIZ Р В 0 К G N/C

+1 1.25 1.5 2 3 4 5 6 7

+Up to 5yrs Up to 5yrs Up to 5yrs tei Up to 1yr or (and long om rating where plicable) Up to 1yr g- Counte Limit erparty S Up to 100days Transaction Iimit £m No Colour Time limit

+Banks yellow £20)m £10m 5 years

+Banks purple £20)m £10m 2 years

+Banks orange £20m £10m 1 year Banks - part nationalised blue £20m £10m 1 year Banks and Building Societies red £10m £5m 6 months Banks and Building Societies green £10m £5m 100 days Banks No colour Not to be used - - Limit 3 category - Council's banker (where "No Colour") - Minimal balances Minimal balances 1 day Debt Management Agency Deposit Facility (UK Government) UK sovereign rating Unlimited £100m 6 months Local authorities (sector limit £150m) n/a £10m £10m 5 years Housing associations (sector limit £25m) Colour bands £5m £5m As per colour band Fund rating Counterparty Time Limit Limit Money Market Funds CNAV 1 AAA £30m liquid Money Market Funds LVNAV 2 AAA £30m liquid Money Market Funds VNAV 3 AAA £30m liquid Ultra-Short Dated Bond Funds with a credit score of 1.25 Dark pink / AAA £30m liquid Ultra-Short Dated Bond Funds with a credit score of 1.50 Light pink / AAA £30m liquid